“You must live in the present, launch yourself on every wave, find your eternity in each moment.” – Henry David Thoreau

 Before he was Wyatt, he was “Freedom Fighter” at Days End Farm Horse Rescue.
 Before that, who knows what he was called.
 He was part of a large Maryland impound of mostly very well-bred horses, some of whom had been show-stoppers at American Quarter Horse Congress, but who’d been severely neglected and left for dead.
 Wyatt was in despicable shape when he arrived at the rescue, weakened to the point of needing a sling to stay upright (and alive).
 He received around-the-clock care as he fought through emaciation and a badly infected impalement injury to the throat.

 Once he’d beaten the odds and recovered, it became apparent that he was a total lovebug.
 He almost stayed as an ambassador (life-long resident) at the rescue, but poll pressure and farriery caused him anxiety that resulted in rearing, so for his long-term safety and well-being, he was adopted out.
-We then became the lucky owners of one of the most wonderful horses on the planet.
+I then became the lucky owner of one of the most wonderful horses on the planet.

 Wyatt is the living definition of a “Steady Eddie”.
 During a full moon, I’ll take him out deep into the woods, bareback with a rope around his neck.
 He’s ponied countless nervous, defiant, and young horses and is a better teacher for them than I (or any human) could ever be.
 He’s carried fearful or first-time riders safely for miles, gifting them with confidence and joy.
 He finds his place easily in the hierarchy of any herd – usually at the bottom of the totem pole, a gentle and obedient friend to all.